ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

-So a full technique's neighborhood in the ATT&CK graph spans two different linking mechanisms (STIX relationship objects **and** embedded id/string refs) — a KG ingestion pass needs both, not just the `relationship` objects.
+So a full technique's neighborhood in the ATT&CK graph spans two different linking mechanisms (STIX relationship objects **and** embedded id/string refs) — the `relationship` objects alone do not cover it.

 ### 6.5 MITRE D3FEND — class hierarchy + weakness-to-artifact